Ahel2000/usa_deathcauses/README.md

 #A beginner level data analysis project wherein I explore the different causes of death in the United States.
-I am grateful to Dr.Ossama Embarak and his book on Data Analysis for getting me started in this project.